jwworth/jakeworth/content/blog/my-annual-review-2020.md

   Urgency](https://testobsessed.com/2020/02/momentum-urgency/) helps define
   this feeling for me.
 I've know a couple of Drews in my career and each one felt irreplaceable.
-- I acquired enough design and project management ability to fill those role, when required.
+- I acquired enough design and project management ability to fill those roles, when required.
 Doing some of the [DailyUI](https://www.dailyui.co/) challenge pushed me to learn [Sketch](https://www.sketch.com/), developing fledgling opinions on colors, fonts, layout, and accessibility.